rjleveque/CHTuser/docs/jupyter_book.md

 These webpages are build using
 [Jupyter Book 2](https://jupyterbook.org/stable/).
+These notes are not needed by users of these notes or the notebooks in this repository, but may be useful to others with similar needs for other projects.

 Building the book requires running any Jupyter notebooks, which in turn requires data from a directory `CHTdata` that is assumed to exist.